 A feature-length documentary film, Don Lewis and The Live Electronic Orchestra, produced and directed by Ned Augustenborg, was released in February 2023 on PBS.
 The film covers Lewis’s life, career, relationships, and his struggles with systemic racism.
 It explores how Lewis, in the 1980s, was labeled as a "National Enemy" of the Musicians Union partly due to institutional fears regarding the technological advancements that Lewis embraced.
 In order to delve into the history of electronic music, it includes interviews with Quincy Jones, Herbie Hancock, Ikutaro Kakehashi, John Chowning and Alan Kay.

-In addition to the Foundation Board, this project couldn’t have happened without the additional help of the following people:
+In addition to the Board, the creation of this Foundation couldn’t have happened without the following people:

 Buena Pearlman, Ruperto Ifil, Michelle Moog-Koussa, Michael Brigida, David Fredrick, Tom Piggot, Mark Marshall, Michael Bierylo, David Friend, David Baumann, Rod MacQuarrie, Dave Spiers, Mark Vail, Tony Gallagher, Vince Pupillo Jr , Vince Pupillo Sr, Lisa Bella Donna and others.